SafeAuto: Knowledge-Enhanced Safe Autonomous Driving with Multimodal Foundation Models: Ablation Study

 In this section, we conduct various ablation studies on \name to assess the impact of each module and different hyperparameters, as outlined in~\Cref{sec:methodology}.
 For clarity, we refer to the base model---trained without any enhancements described in our paper---as `Base'.

-\textbf{Contribution from Each Module.} The influence of each module on both high-level and low-level predictions is demonstrated in~\Cref{apx:contribution}.
+\textbf{Contribution from Each Module.} The contributions of different modules to both high-level and low-level performance on the DriveLM dataset are shown in~\Cref{tab:drivelm_highlevel_contribution}, while the high-level results for the BDD-X dataset are presented in~\Cref{tab:bddx_highlevel_contribution}.
+The contributions of each module in \name to low-level control signal prediction on the BDD-X dataset are deferred to~\Cref{apx:contribution}.
 To accurately measure improvements in action performance, we introduce a new metric called \textit{high-level action predicate accuracy} for the BDD-X dataset, which converts high-level action descriptions to one of 16 predefined actions using GPT4o strictly and measures accuracy.
 Our results reveal that: (1) PDCE loss markedly enhances low-level prediction while preserving high-level prediction performance; (2) post-safety verification via MLN still corrects certain unsafe actions, even though the base model is conservative; the impact of each module on the rates of rule violation is detailed in~\Cref{adx: rule vio}.
 (3) the use of Multimodal RAG significantly enhances performance, increasing high-level action predicate accuracy by 30\% on BBD-X, and 14\% on DriveLM.

 \textbf{PDCE Loss with Different $\sigma$ Values.} We investigate the effect of varying $\sigma$ values on low-level predictions in the BDD-X dataset, as demonstrated in~\Cref{fig:pdce_sigma}.
 Our findings show that PDCE loss consistently achieves lower RMSEs for speed and course predictions than the CE loss, with minimal sensitivity to $\sigma$ changes, indicating strong stability.